• Skip to primary navigation

 The enticing aroma of this cardamom-infused Gajar Halwa makes the house smell like heaven.
 Whether you have guests over or are just craving something sweet, this mouth-watering, creamy dessert is all you need!

 Carrot Halwa is quite a popular choice for special occasions like Eid, wedding and parties.
-So enjoy your favourite Winter dessert this holiday season with minimal fuss!
+So enjoy your favorite Winter dessert this holiday season with minimal fuss!

 You can pair this delectable sweet treat with some Kashmiri Pink Chai or Masala Chai as a tea-time snack!